Stephen A. Borgianini, Ph.D.

 Hilton Head Gateway Campus

-Stephen A. Borgianini, Ph.D., is an Assistant Professor of Ecology and Evolutionary Biology in the Department of Natural Science at USCB.
+Stephen A. Borgianini, Ph.D., is an Associate Professor of Ecology and Evolutionary Biology in the Department of Natural Science at USCB.
 As a marine ecologist and an evolutionary biologist, he is particularly interested in the evolution of the transition of life forms from salt water to fresh water, and then from fresh water to a terrestrial environment, a process that continues today.

 Borgianini earned a B.S. degree in marine science at Richard Stockton College of New Jersey and an M.S. degree in Biology at Rutgers University.
 He received a Ph.D. in Ecology and Evolutionary Biology at the University of South Carolina.